kelwinshen/xenhash-hellofuturehackathon/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 # Acknowledgement
-- Special thanks to Hedera - The distributed ledger technology used to deploy and manage the smart contracts.
+- Special thanks to Hedera - The distributed ledger technology used to deploy and manage smart contracts.
-- Thanks to AngelHack that manage the Hello Future Hackthon
+- Thanks to AngelHack manage the Hello Future Hackathon
 - Supra Oracles for providing the reliable oracle services used in this project.
 The price feeds from Supra Oracles
 - React - JavaScript library for building user interfaces.
 - Vite - Fast build tool for modern web projects.